oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 This year, the Oppia team is offering three types of projects: infrastructure projects, projects that improve the learner experience, and projects that improve the creator experience.
 Some of the project ideas are annotated with notes and suggestions from the mentors, but please bear in mind that the main purpose of these notes is simply to suggest ideas or possible starting points; they aren't meant to be prescriptive.
 You'd also be welcome to include discussions of other relevant aspects (that aren't mentioned in the notes) to your proposal.
 For more information, see: [Tips for writing a good project plan](#tips-for-writing-a-good-project-plan).

-**Note:** The following list of ideas is a partial one.
-The Oppia team is currently in the process of conducting a randomized control trial (RCT) of some basic mathematics lessons with low-income students in a government school in Delhi, India, and we have around 5 more provisional (and exciting!) ideas that we plan to add, depending on the RCT's findings.
-We should have enough data to finalize the list by the end of February 2018.

 - [Infrastructure Projects](#infrastructure-projects)
   - [Static serving](#static-serving)
   - [Improving the development workflow](#improving-the-development-workflow)